mikecheninoulu/chinese_novel_generator/README.md

 # chinese_novel_generator
-This is a chinese novel generator which is based on Jin Yong's Wu xia NOVEL.
+This is a chinese novel generator which is based on Jin Yong's Kungfu NOVEL.